elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Deputy.

-- {:.pr.i} Distinguished Governor, before we go any further, I propose to solemnly censure the Constituent Assembly who by their foolish decrees have brought us here: to utter ruin.
+- {:.pr.i} Distinguished Governor, before we go any further, I propose to solemnly censure the Constituent Assembly, who by their foolish decrees have brought us where we are: to utter ruin.

 - {:.sp} 2nd Deputy.